Ahmed Mahloof: After football

-After recovering from the injury, Mahloof worked as the Sports Supervisor of local primary school, Iskandhar School.
-In the year 2000, he joined the government as Assistant Programme Officer of the Ministry of Youth and Sports.
-He served in various capacities at the Ministry until his resignation in 2008.
-When he left government service, he was serving as Assistant Director.
+After recovering from the injury, Mahloof worked as the sports supervisor of a local primary school, Iskandhar School.
+In the year 2000, he joined the government as an assistant programme officer of the Ministry of Youth and Sports.
+He served in various capacities at the ministry until his resignation in 2008.
+When he left government service, he was serving as assistant director.

-He also served as Sports Supervisor at Madrasathul Ahmadhiyya, another major primary school in the capital and as Assistant Director at the Maldives Post Limited.
+He also served as the sports supervisor at Madrasathul Ahmadhiyya, another major primary school in the capital and as assistant director at the Maldives Post Limited.

 Politics

 Youth Empowerment Activism

 Mahloof's enthusiasm to work with the country's youthful population, which eventually catalyzed him to debut in politics, was fueled by his duties at the Youth Ministry.
 His single-mindedness and steely determination came to the fore with his successful efforts to raise funds for his skills development efforts through participation at over 30 youth workshops, seminars and camps held across the world.

 His award-winning achievements include his stint at the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), following the devastating 2004 Asian tsunami.
-In 2007, Mahloof was elected as the Vice Chair (and in 2008, as Chair) of the Asian Regional Youth Caucus of the Commonwealth Youth Programme.
+In 2007, Mahloof was elected as the vice-chair (and in 2008, as chair) of the Asian Regional Youth Caucus of the Commonwealth Youth Programme.
 He was the first Maldivian to serve in that capacity.
 In 2007, Mahloof was appointed by the Commonwealth Secretary-General to join an Elections Observer Mission to Sierra Leone, for the country's presidential elections.
 The eight member team was chaired by the Former Prime Minister of Saint Lucia, Hon.
 Kenny Anthony.
 That was the first occasion a Maldivian had served on an overseas elections monitoring mission.

 Mahloof was selected, also in 2007, to become a Delegate at the Special Youth Session held at the Commonwealth Heads of Government Meeting in Kampala, Uganda.
 The Delegation included ten world leaders and eight youths from across the 53 member-states of the Commonwealth.
 Mahloof was selected to present a paper to the Meeting delegates on youth issues, at a session chaired by the Prince Charles, Prince of Wales.

 Mahloof was on the organising committee of the highly-successful Commonwealth Youth Forum of 2008.
 He was also on the eight-member Committee on Youth, Human Rights and Democracy, constituted by Secretary General Kamalesh Sharma.